Montclair Mosquito Control

 November granular retreatment provides crucial fall protection as tick populations surge again before winter dormancy.
 This timing coincides with adult tick activity peaks and helps reduce overwintering populations.
 Throughout the tick treatment process, we emphasize risk reduction strategies that complement our chemical applications with habitat modification recommendations.

-Montclair’s suburban landscape creates ideal conditions for several mosquito species, particularly Aedes albopictus (Asian tiger mosquito) and Culex pipiens (house mosquito).
-The Asian tiger mosquito is especially problematic because it’s an aggressive daytime biter that breeds in small containers around homes.
+Montclair\'s suburban landscape creates ideal conditions for several mosquito species, particularly Aedes albopictus (Asian tiger mosquito) and Culex pipiens (house mosquito).
+The Asian tiger mosquito is especially problematic because it is an aggressive daytime biter that breeds in small containers around homes.
 Culex pipiens typically peaks during evening hours and breeds in larger water sources like storm drains and retention ponds.

 Our treatment process begins with a phone consultation where licensed technicians assess your specific mosquito concerns and property characteristics.
-During this initial discussion, we gather information about problem areas, outdoor usage patterns, and any previous control attempts you’ve tried.
+During this initial discussion, we gather information about problem areas, outdoor usage patterns, and any previous control attempts you have tried.
 This helps us customize our approach before our first visit.

 The cornerstone of our service is a comprehensive 78-point exterior inspection that identifies current mosquito activity and potential breeding sites.
 Our registered technicians examine gutters, plant saucers, tarps, toys, and other water-collecting items that support mosquito development.
 We also assess vegetation density, shade patterns, and moisture retention areas that influence mosquito populations.